An agent of HOPE in Rwanda

 Company internships our students have had or are currently in process with include:

-The School of Business recently hosted an Internship Spotlight event to highlight internship experiences.
+The College of Business hosted an Internship Spotlight event to highlight internship experiences.
 Click here to read about the evening and students' takeaways from it.

 Such class projects achieve a twofold purpose: They provide students with the opportunity to apply what they've learned in class to a tangible business scenario, and the client benefits from the expertise of a team and avoids the substantial cost of hiring a consulting firm.